jcburley/joker/GOSTD.md

 Got `chan` and (empty) `struct{}` types working at a rudimentary level.

+Types defined in terms of builtin types are now pass-by-value.
+However, this is not recursive, in that a type defined in terms of another type that is pass-by-value (but not builtin) is not pass-by-value.
+E.g. see `crypto/x509.InsecureAlgorithmError`, which is still pass-by-reference despite being simply a wrapper around `crypto/x509.SignatureAlgorithm` (which is defined as an `int`).

 ### 2021-03-07

 The `:gostd` reader conditional has been introduced, primarily to allow `docs/generate-docs.joke` to work on any version of Joker.
 E.g. `#?(:gostd ...)` will process the `...` only if run by a (recent version of) this **gostd** fork of Joker.
 It's unlikely to have the same name by the time this fork gains some sort of official status (well beyond proof-of-concept).